Nasir Uddin (anthropologist)

 Nasir Uddin (ড.নাসির উদ্দিন) is a cultural anthropologist, post-colonial theorist and prolific writer on topics ranging from human rights, Adivasi (indigenous people) issues, rights of non-citizens, refugees, and stateless people, common forms of discrimination, government in everyday life, media, democracy, and the state-society relations in Bangladesh and South Asia.
+Uddin is now widely known and globally acclaimed as a "Refugee and Migration Scholar".
 Uddin is a professor of anthropology at the University of Chittagong.

 Education

 Uddin graduated with a BSS with honours in anthropology in 1997 and a master's degree in anthropology in 1998 from the University of Dhaka.

 Later in his career, he studied at the Graduate School of Asian and African Area Studies as a Ph.D. in area studies with a major in cultural anthropology at Kyoto University in 2004.
 From November 2005 to April 2007, he carried out ethnographical fieldwork in the Chittagong Hill Tracts (CHT) toward writing his dissertation for his Ph.D. degree, which was eventually conferred in March 2008.
 The dissertation was about indigenous mobility, transitions in everyday life, politics of marginality, and engendering leadership among the marginalized Adivasis of the CHT.
-Apart from his intensive works on general ethics, Uddin has been actively involved in doing ethnographic research on the Rohingya people living in the borderland of Bangladesh and Myanmar.
+His dissertation was published as I ndigeneity, Marginality and the State in Bangaldesh: Homeless as Home by Routledge.
+Apart from his intensive works on ethnicity, indignity, marginality and the state, Uddin has been actively involved in doing ethnographic research on the Rohingya people living in the borderland of Bangladesh and Myanmar for more than two decades.

 Career

 In January 2001, Uddin joined the Department of Anthropology of the University of Chittagong as a lecturer and was promoted to assistant professor in 2003.
 In 2004, he was awarded a Monbukagakusho Scholarship.

 He was soon promoted to associate professor at the University of Chittagong in mid-year 2009.
 In the same year, Uddin was awarded a British Academy visiting Fellowship for postdoctoral level research at the University of Hull in the UK.
+During this time, Uddin carried out research in several university libraries in the UK, including the University of Cambridge, Durham University, University of Oxford, University College London (UCL), Londong School of Economics and Political Science (LSE), School of Oriental and African Studies (SOAS) and University of Manchester.
 Soon after finishing his project in the country, Uddin conducted advanced research on "The State of Ethnic Minority in the State-formation in Post-colonial State: Experience from Bangladesh" as an affiliate of the Department of Sociology at Delhi School of Economics The University of Delhi.